-Property, plant and equipment, including leasehold land (classified as finance leases) and buildings held for use in the production or supply of goods or services, or for administrative purposes, other than assets under installation and construction in progress, are stated in the consolidated statement of financial position at cost, less subsequent accumulated depreciation and subsequent accumulated impairment losses, if any.
+Property, plant and equipment, including leasehold land and buildings (classified as finance leases) held for use in the production or supply of goods or services, or for administrative purposes, other than assets under installation and construction in progress, are stated in the consolidated statement of financial position at cost, less subsequent accumulated depreciation and subsequent accumulated impairment losses, if any.

-Assets under installation and construction in progress are carried at cost, less any recognised impairment loss.
+Assets under installation and properties in the course of construction for production, supply and administrative purposes are carried at cost, less any recognised impairment loss.
 Costs include professional fees and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
 Assets under installation and construction in progress are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation of these assets, on the same basis as other property, plant and equipment, commences when the assets are ready for their intended use.